rkogie/Palindrome-Finder/README.md

 PROGRAM FEATURES
 ----------------
 - Program encapsulated as a mini console application with game logic and basic user interface/screen prompts
-- Built with validation logic to capture edge and corner cases (please follow instructions under `RUN IN YOUR ENVIRONMENT` to run tests)
+- Built with validation logic to capture edge and corner cases (please follow instructions under `RUN IN YOUR ENVIRONMENT` to view/run tests)

 SOFTWARE DESIGN PATTERNS